MakafuiPrime/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays current directory contents in long format
+Displaying all contents in current working directory